GallowayLabMIT/protocols/docs/general/ordering.rst

 - Tubes (0.6ml 1.7ml, 15ml, 50ml, cyrovials, culture, PCR)
 - Gloves

-Information for the bulk order can be found in lab_jobs folder in the Sharepoint.
+Information for the bulk order can be found in the ``lab_jobs`` folder in the Sharepoint.
-To coordinate a bulk order, collect the tally sheets from lab, and calculate the number of units needed based on usage.
+To coordinate a bulk order:

+1. Collect the tally sheets from lab, which are located in three places: 66-219, rack next to the liquid nitrogen tanks, and rack across from the wooden wall shelves near the entrance to main TC.
+Replace the tally sheets and update the dates.
+2. Calculate the number of units needed for each item based on usage (from the tally sheets), any extra items ordered on Quartzy, and the previous order.
-Input this information into a spreadsheet with the prices from the previous bulk order.
+3. Input this information into a new spreadsheet with the prices from the previous bulk order.
+Prices tend to increase annually, but this will be a good starting point.
-Directly email this spreadsheet to the Genesee Scientific representative and request a quote.
+4. Directly email this spreadsheet to the Genesee Scientific representative (Brad Sloan, as of 2023) and request a quote; copy Tseganesh on this email so she can arrange the PO(s).
-Once the order is placed, print new tally sheets, and track the plastics as they are delivered.
+5. Once the order is placed, print the order spreadsheet and post it on the door to the atrium to track the plastics as they are delivered.
+Be sure to inform the lab so they can help track items.